You are here

 ...
 Skills which are valuable in any field.

 Now more than ever, earning an art degree can lead to a number of exciting career fields.
 As new technologies develop and influence our society, new jobs are emerging for all types of creative individuals.
 Our recent graduates have pursued careers as diverse as animator, art director, art historian, art therapist, art educator, floral designer, freelance illustrator, interior designer, graphic designer, photographer, portrait artist, videographer.

 Admissions and Scholarships

 Admission to Art & Design programs is based upon standard UMD admission guidelines.
 Freshman and transfer students are admitted in pre-major status before full admission to this major.
-Pre-Art students must pass a portfolio review (ART 902) after completing a minimum of 15 art studio credits selected from the required pre-Art core requirements and studio electives.
+Pre-Art students must pass a portfolio review (ART 902) after completing a minimum of 9 art studio credits selected from the required pre-Art foundation requirements.
 After passing that review, the student continues as a fully-admitted major.